Sir Richard Stafford1

 Sir John Arundell1,2

-Sir John Arundell was the son of Thomas Arundell and Catherine Dynham.2 He married, firstly, Lady Elizabeth Grey, daughter of Thomas Grey, 1st Marquess of Dorset and Cecilia Bonville, Baroness Bonville and Harington.2 A settlement for the marriage between him and Katharine Grenville was made on 10 May 1507.2
+Sir John Arundell was born in 1474.3 He was the son of Thomas Arundell and Catherine Dynham.2 He married, firstly, Lady Eleanor Grey, daughter of Thomas Grey, 1st Marquess of Dorset and Cecilia Bonville, Baroness Bonville and Harington.2 A settlement for the marriage between him and Katharine Grenville was made on 10 May 1507.2 He died in 1545.3

-He was invested as a Knight Bachelor.2 He lived at Lanherne, Cornwall, England.1
+He was appointed Knight Bachelor.2 He held the office of Receiver-General of the Duchy of Cornwall.3 He lived at Lanherne, Cornwall, EnglandG.1

-Children of Sir John Arundell and Lady Elizabeth Grey
+Children of Sir John Arundell and Lady Eleanor Grey

 Child of Sir John Arundell and Katharine Grenville